 If you want to take a more proactive approach to your tax return all year round and put things into your own hands, accounting software like Xero, Bonsai and Quickbooks can help.
 The only difficulty comes with choosing the right one for your business.
 In addition to researching the various software options out there, a virtual assistant can design processes for your businesses and even assist on a monthly basis to keep your accounts in check before January comes around.

 Organise your diary to do your tax return

 In a report by The Guardian, almost 750,000 people filed their tax return late.
 There were some pretty incredible excuses out there (for example: “My boiler had broken and my fingers were too cold to type”) but sometimes, the harsh reality is that people don’t have any time.
 For busy entrepreneurs, time is hard to come by, even for the important stuff.
 With the help of a virtual assistant, they can organise your diary proactively, to make sure you have enough time to complete your tax return ahead of schedule.

-For most of us, January is a fresh start and sets the tone for how you mean to go on with your business for the rest of the year.
-The tax return deadline just so happens to fall within it.
+The tax return deadline is several months away thank goodness but now is the time to get organised.
 It’s one of the things that come with running a business, but like most things, it can be outsourced to free your time.
 So, if you need an extra pair of hands to help with any of the above, get in touch and book your own ibLE expert.